joelhawksley/identity/talks/2021/slides.md

 ^ Nice partials provides a similar API to ViewComponent's slots,

-^ Allow for multiple blocks of content to be passed to a partial.
+^ S Allow for multiple blocks of content to be passed to a partial.

 ^ Maybe this is something we could add to Rails!